 - Uncomplicated infections in the skin and skin structure due to S. pyogenes, S. aureus, or S. agalactiae

-The drug can be administered either through oral means or intravenously, usually in once-a-day doses.
-The common yet temporary side effects include diarrhea, vomiting, nausea, and upset stomach.
-It can be prescribed for pregnant and lactating mothers.
+The drug can be administered orally or intravenously, usually in once-a-day doses.
+The familiar yet temporary side effects include diarrhea, vomiting, nausea, and upset stomach.